-Course Name: Graphic Design and Printing 1Grades: 11-12Prerequisite: N/ACredit: 3 Elective
+Course Name: Graphic Design and Printing I

+Grades: 11-12 Credit: 3 Electives

-Description: In this course, students will use their creativity and problem-solving skills to create original graphic and commercial art projects from concept to design to implementation.
-Students utilize the Adobe creative suite of products such as: Photoshop, Illustrator and Indesign to learn fundamentals of layout and design through hands on projects.
-Sample topic areas include Typography, Advertising, Logo Design, Digital Photography, Photo Manipulation/restoration, Tshirt Design etc. Students are also introduced to the following printing and finishing operations: screen printing, vinyl cutting/solvent printing, sublimation printing, digital output, wide format printing, and basic bindery.
+Description: In this course, students will use their creativity and problem-solving skills to create original graphic and commercial art projects from concept, to design, to implementation.
+Students utilize the Adobe creative suite of products such as: Photoshop, Illustrator and InDesign to learn fundamentals of layout and design through hands on projects.
+Sample topic areas include Introduction to Graphic Design, Typography, Advertising, Logo Design, Digital Photography, Photo Manipulation/restoration, T-shirt Design etc.

+Students are also introduced to the following printing and finishing operations: screen printing, vinyl cutting/solvent printing, digital output, wide format printing, and basic bindery.
 An emphasis is placed on professional conduct and work ethic.
-Hands-on experience is gained through participation in live jobs throughout the school year.
+Hands-on experience is gained through instructor lessons/lecture, followed by a project based on that lesson.